 Life in the Sixth Form is different to that in the lower school.
-It is when students develop from being a child to an adult.
+It is when pupils develop from being a child to an adult.
 They are expected to take increasing responsibility for their learning and management of their time.

 Year 13 can expect to receive support and guidance with their application to university or other progression.
-Any students wanting to attend university open days and interviews have permission to do so providing the Sixth Form Office is notified in advance.
+Any pupils wanting to attend university open days and interviews have permission to do so providing the Sixth Form Office is notified in advance.
 Please note that the school will only authorise up to 3 days for University Open Day visits.

-Student behaviour and attitudes to learning are the most significant factors in bringing about all forms of success at Heathcote School.
+Pupils’ behaviour and attitudes to learning are the most significant factors in bringing about all forms of success at Heathcote School.

-No student can become the best they can be unless they develop positive behaviours in respect of their relationships with others, their conduct around school and their attitude to their own learning and future.
+No pupil can become the best they can be unless they develop positive behaviours in respect of their relationships with others, their conduct around school and their attitude to their own learning and future.

-- Submits independent study tasks IN FULL and ON TIME.
+- Submits independent study tasks IN FULL and ON TIME

-- Works no more than 10 hours in paid/voluntary employment.
+- Works no more than 10 hours in paid/voluntary employment

 - Has a goal, knows what they want to do and is proactive in ensuring that they are doing what is needed to achieve their goal.
 Invests time in setting goals and researching strategies.

 - Is effective at time management – uses their planner, to-do lists and timetables in order to prioritise work, meet deadlines and stay on top of work

-- Engages with teachers and tutors – asks questions and is clear about how to raise their achievement.
+- Engages with teachers and tutors – asks questions and is clear about how to raise their achievement

-- Engages with parents about their learning – what they’re studying, how they’re doing, what they’re planning to do to improve.
+- Engages with parents about their learning – what they’re studying, how they’re doing, what they’re planning to do to improve

 - Enjoys a healthy work-life balance – devotes time to other pursuits, hobbies, social activities.